-Seniors housing is an additional permitted use listed in Schedule 1 of the LEP for development sites within the B6 zone that have an area that is greater than $2000m^2$ .
+Seniors housing is an additional permitted use listed in Schedule 1 of Central Coast LEP 2022 for development sites within the B6 zone that have an area that is greater than 2000m2.

-2.2 Character Consideration
+5.35.2.2 Character Consideration

 The desired future character of the Craigie Avenue Precinct is to present as an activity centre with an attractive presentation to the Pacific Highway corridor and provide a clear differentiation from the residential development to the east.
 The Precinct should be recognisable as part of the Special Centre based around the Wyong Hospital.